 - Try a spice rub.
 Combine dried herbs and seasonings of choice and sprinkle them in the cavity and over the skin of the bird.
 Loosen the skin over the breast and thighs of the bird and work a little under there as well.

 Stuffing: Yea or Nay?

 Stuffing is a matter of preference.
 Your turkey will roast more evenly and quickly without the stuffing inside.
-If you choose to stuff, make sure you do it safely.
+If you choose to stuff your bird, be aware that doing so could increase the risk of food-borne illness, so make sure you do it safely.

-- Always stuff loosely; estimate 1/2 to 3/4 cup stuffing per pound of turkey.
+- Always stuff loosely; estimate 1/2 to 3/4 cups stuffing per pound of turkey.
 Bake extra stuffing in a casserole dish.

-- Stuffing your bird increases the cooking time by about 5 to 7 minutes per pound.
+- Stuffing your bird increases the cooking time by about 5-7 minutes per pound.

 - Check the temperature of the stuffing and not just the bird before serving.
 The stuffing must register at least 165°F before it is safe to eat.

 - Never stuff the bird ahead of time.
-Stuff it with warm, freshly prepared stuffing just before roasting.
+Stuff with freshly prepared stuffing just before roasting.

-- Place breast side up on rack in a roasting pan.
+- Place breast-side down on a rack in a roasting pan.
 Pour white wine or chicken broth into the bottom of the pan.

 - Baste only at the beginning of the roasting process.
 Basting later may make the skin soft instead of crispy.

 - Use a meat thermometer to check for doneness.
 Test at the thickest part of the thigh not touching bone; when the thermometer registers 165°F, the turkey is done.

 - Let bird rest for about 30 minutes before carving.
 This allows the juices to redistribute through the meat and makes for smooth carving.